 Installing Node.js and discord.js

-brew install node.
+brew install node

 Preparing the essentials

-To install and use discord.js, you'll need to install it via npm (Node's package manager). npm comes with every Node installation, so you don't have to worry about installing that.
+To use discord.js, you'll need to install it via npm (Node's package manager). npm comes with every Node installation, so you don't have to worry about installing that.
 However, before you install anything, you should set up a new project folder.

-Opening the command prompt
+Opening the terminal

 Ctrl + Alt + T.

-With the command prompt open, run the
+With the terminal open, run the

 Once you're done with that, you're ready to install discord.js!